-Please list any organizations, groups, or other committees you are involved in: Hope on Haven Hill (Rochester, NH) volunteer.

-Please list two character references not related to you or city staff members: (Portsmouth references preferred)

-1) Chris and Marie Drake, Property Manager, 603-903-4969

-2)Jess Orsini, supervisor, 207-752-7654

-- 1. This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and - 2.
-The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and - 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and - 4.
-If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting. - 5.
+Have you contacted the chair of the Board/Commission to determine the time commitment involved?
+YES NO Would you be able to commit to attending all meetings?
+YES NO Reasons for wishing to serve: Please list any organizations, groups, or other committees you are involved in: Hope on Haven Hill (Rochester, NH) volunteer.
+Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Chris and Marie Drake, Property Manager, 603-903-4969 Name, address, telephone number Jess Orsini, supervisor, 207-752-7654 Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the Mayor's discretion; and If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
 Application will be kept on file for one year from date of receipt.

-Signature: Alan J. Chace

-\\\\ Date: 6 October 2022

-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes×\\\\\No\\\\\
+Signature: Alan J. Chace Date: 6 October 2022 If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes× No